Adult Re-Education Fund

 Todd Lewis Gift of Life Memorial Scholarship

 Todd was a courageous student and athlete who battled cancer during his senior year in high school.
-As a 2006 graduate of Greenfield-Central High School, he made enormous impact on his school as well as the entire community.
+As a 2006 graduate of Greenfield-Central High School, he made an enormous impact on his school as well as the entire community.
 He will be remembered for his strength, courage, infectious smile, and relentless humor.

 In his senior year of high school, he was co-captain of the soccer team, and it was in the middle of the season that he was diagnosed.
-Though diagnosed in 2005, he fought hard and managed to graduate in May of 2006 with a 3.45 GPA.
-Not only did Todd play soccer, he also participated on the football team, played basketball, ran track and excelled in the classroom during his time in high school.
+Though diagnosed in 2005, he fought hard and managed to graduate in May 2006 with a 3.45 GPA.
+Not only did Todd play soccer, but he also participated on the football team, played basketball, ran track, and excelled in the classroom during his time in high school.
 This memorial scholarship was established by family and friends to continue the legacy of Todd Lewis and his battle with cancer.

 Applicants must be graduating seniors of Greenfield-Central High School, have a minimum grade point average of 3.0 on a 4.0 scale, and plan to pursue an associate’s or bachelor’s degree at a college, university, or other post-secondary institution.
 Selection will be based on financial need, good moral character, and involvement in extra-curricular activities.
-Preference will be given to students who have battled cancer or some other life threatening disease.
+Preference will be given to students who have battled cancer or some other life-threatening disease.

 David Lodwick Memorial Scholarship Endowment Fund